ubuntu-mate/ubuntu-mate.org/blog/20140629-ubuntu-mate-remix-sprint.md

 ## Achievements unlocked

   * Development is now hosted on Launchpad - <http://launchpad.net/ubuntu-mate/>
   * The Ubuntu MATE Remix .iso images are now built using seeds and germinate.
   While this is currently only possible using a meta package in [our PPA](https://launchpad.net/~ubuntu-mate-dev/+archive/ppa), this technique is consistent with the official Ubuntu flavour builds.
   * Fixed the Ambiance and Radiance themes to work with MATE 1.8.1.
   * The Ubuntu MATE Remix package selection is pretty much complete and offers a *"pure"* MATE desktop environment on top of Ubuntu.
-The testing .iso images do not include anything of Unity, indicators or Comppiz by default.
+The testing .iso images do not include anything of Unity, indicators or Compiz by default.
 Wide hardware support, including VirtualBox, has been integrated.
   * The application selections are mostly consistent with the default applications that shipped in Ubuntu 14.04 LTS.